The 2019 coaching/G.M. carousel

 Raiders: Fired G.M.
 Reggie McKenzie during the season.
 Hired Mike Mayock to replace him.
 Reportedly interview Marc Ross and Trey Brown for the position.

 Packers: Fired coach Mike McCarthy during the season.
 Interviewed former Lions and Colts coach Jim Caldwell, former Colts coach Chuck Pagano.
 Expected to interview Patriots offensive coordinator Josh McDaniels and Patriots linebackers coach Brian Flores.
+Reportedly will interview Saints assistant head coach/tight ends coach Dan Campbell.
 Could pursue Northwestern coach Pat Fitzgerald.

 Vikings: Coach Mike Zimmer has declared that he is not resigning or retiring.